Steven-Dawson18/american-ale-house/README.md

 * I used a tutorial to get the stars working for the review rating.
 I found this on Udemy Django Ecommerce course - https://www.udemy.com/course/django-ecommerce-project-based-course-python-django-web-development

 ### Media
-* Images - All images used are taken from google images.
+* Images - Some images used are taken from google images.
+Other product images were taken from https://denverbeerco.com/.

 ### Acknowledgments
 My mentor Antoino Rodriguez for his advice and guidance.